linqingliDestinyController/linqingliWebsite.github.io/_pages/about.md

 ### Jan 2023- Mar 2023 Knowledge Relation Rank Enhanced Heterogeneous Learning Interaction Modeling for Neural Graph Forgetting Knowledge Tracing.
   * *Related Methods*: Attention Mechanism, Heterogeneous graph, Neural Network, Knowledge Tracing Model.
   * *Aim*: This paper aims to propose a novel knowledge tracing model to estimate the knowledge state of students considering the skill relation matrix and exercise relation matrix.
   * *Contribution*:(1) A calibrated approach is proposed for evaluating the relevance of skills or exercises and constructing the calibrated skill relation matrix and exercise relation matrix.
 (2) An exercise feature modeling method is proposed to estimate exercise features in order to develop the final exercise embedding based on the graph neural network and exercise difficulty.
-(3) A unique attention mechanism is created to predict student performance by assessing the relative distance between input elements and modeling students' forgetting behavior.
+(3) An unique attention mechanism is created to predict student performance by assessing the relative distance between input elements and modeling students' forgetting behavior.

 ### Dec 2022- Feb 2023 Calibrated Q-Matrix-Enhanced Deep Knowledge Tracing with Relational Attention Mechanism.
   * *Related Methods*: Attention Mechanism, Knowledge Tracing, Feature Modeling.